Pomegranate Bracelet Salad

 Directions

-• In a small bowl combine the mayo and sour cream and season with pepper, salt (if using), and thyme (if using).
+• In a small bowl, combine the mayonnaise and sour cream and season with black pepper, salt (if using), and thyme (if using).
+In separate bowls, gently toss the grated beets with 1–2 tablespoons of the dressing and mix the shredded turkey or chicken with the remaining dressing.

-• Refrigerate for at least one hour or preferably longer.
-This makes salad sturdy.
+• Refrigerate for at least one hour, or preferably longer, until the salad is set.
+Carefully remove the ring and glass before serving.
 Enjoy!

 We don’t spam!
 Read our privacy policy for more info.